New article on how

 available in all points of use and in the process avoid considerable overhead

-To discuss Problems of and Alternatives to Bidding, send phone or email:
+To discuss Problems of and Alternatives to Bidding, call, email, or fil out the form bdlow:

 ENDNOTES/REFERENCES (see below)